itsjeremyhsieh/itsjeremyhsieh.github.io/src/content/posts/CS5446 5 Reinforcement Learning Foundation/index.md

 ![Reinforcement Learning](RL.png)
 - Learning to behave in unfamiliar environment
 - Environment is a Markov Decision Process
-    - relies on Markov Property (but doesn't know that it looks like)
+    - relies on Markov Property (but doesn't know what it looks like)
 - Unknown transition function, unknown reward function
 - Use observed rewards to learn optimal policy